 - Communicate with donors and supporters, patients and their family members, employees and volunteers (including responding to queries and complaints) and distribute its publications, conduct fundraising events and raise awareness about its fundraising activities and mission;

-- Conduct its general business activities, including interacting with contractors and service providers, billing and administration including measuring and assessing the level of support we receive and the effectiveness of our fundraising activities and assessing applicants for positions with the Foundation.
+- Conduct its general business activities, including interacting with contractors and service providers, assessing and funding grant applications, billing and administration including measuring and assessing the level of support we receive and the effectiveness of our fundraising activities and assessing applicants for positions with the Foundation.

 The disclosure referred to above may include disclosure to the Foundation’s third parties such as its contractors, service providers, employees and volunteers only to the extent necessary for them to perform their duties to the Foundation.

 The Foundation may also disclose personal information of patients to their family members or guardian, for the purpose of discussing stories about their experience with the Princess Margaret Hospital or Perth Children’s Hospital for Children which the patients and/or their guardians/carers have agreed to share via the Foundation’s publications or for other fundraising activities.
 The Foundation may, with your permission, also send the patient stories to third parties to help promote their fundraising efforts for the Foundation and refer to patient stories in our publications, including on our website.

 Any personal information disclosed via the Foundation’s website may include disclosure to recipients who access our website in countries outside Australia.